SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 - `npm run workbench-client-testing-app:lint`\
   Lints the `workbench-client-testing-app`.

-### Commands for working on the getting started application
+**Commands for working on the getting started application**

 - `npm run workbench-getting-started-app:serve`\
   Serves the `workbench-getting-started-app` on http://localhost:4500.\
-  Uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json` to have hot module reloading support.
+  Uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json` to have hot code replacement.

 - `npm run workbench-getting-started-app:lint`\
   Lints the `workbench-testing-app`.

-### Commands for generating the project documentation
+**Commands for generating the project documentation**

 We generate separate changelogs for the packages `@scion/workbench` and `@scion/workbench-client` because of their independent release cycles.